FLC-QU-hep/CaloHadronic/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License - see `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>